Corneal Abrasion Injury Claims

 Topical analgesics are non-steroidal, anti-inflammatory drugs that are used to reduce the pain and discomfort accompanied by corneal abrasions.

 There is no direct evidence showing a correlation between oral analgesics treating corneal abrasions, however, they are commonly used as a source of pain relief because they are much less expensive than many other topical alternatives.

 It is recommended that individuals suffering from corneal abrasions be re-evaluated 24 hours following their initial evaluation.
 If at this time the corneal abrasion is not completely healed, they should return again in another three to four days later.
 The healing time for a corneal abrasion is largely dependent on the size of injury that occurred.
 Many corneal abrasions may also re-occur up to three months following the initial occurrence of the corneal abrasion injury.

 The personal injury lawyers at Greg Coleman Law have many years of legal experience and is known for putting this experience to good use by representing car crash victims across the state of Tennessee.
 Our auto accident lawyers all share a true passion for helping people of Tennessee and feel that it is our obligation to protect the rights of all residence.

 As a pursuit of justice we have combined our vast legal knowledge, experience, and passion for the law.
-All of these elements allow our firm to create individualized cases to place our clients in a position to win the maximum compensation for their losses.
+All of these elements allow our firm to create individualized cases to place our clients in a position to potentially recover the maximum amont of compensation for their losses.